 The first cut was to break this down into one simple equation: companies with technology representation on the Board versus those without.
-We created four categories of technology leader: Corporate IT leader (CIO/CTO), GM/CEO of a technology firm (SI, Consulting, Software/Services), CDOs and lastly business leaders with a technical (non-IT) background.
+We created four categories of technology leader: Corporate IT leader (CIO/CTO), GM/CEO of a technology firm (SI, Consulting, Software/Services), Digital leader (CDO/Ecom Director) and lastly business leaders with a technical (non-IT) background.